k9mil/pplx-london-2025/README.md

 - [JinaAI](https://jina.ai/) – product extraction
 - [shadcn/ui](https://ui.shadcn.com/) – the standard for components

+## How the Perplexity API was Integrated?

+We leverage Perplexity's Sonar Pro model with web search capabilities to discover furniture products across multiple UK retailers.
+The system uses targeted search queries with site-specific filters to find individual product pages, then employs Jina AI Reader to extract clean, structured content from retailer websites using custom CSS selectors.
+Perplexity's Sonar model then parses this content to extract structured product data (name, price, description, images).
+Advanced URL filtering ensures only valid product pages are processed, while intelligent parsing handles different retailer page structures.
+This creates a unified search experience that aggregates real-time product information from multiple sources with high accuracy and comprehensive coverage.

 ## 🚀 Running the Project

 ### Quick Start (Frontend Only)